Optimal and Self Selection of Service Type in a Queueing System where Long Service Postpones the Need for the Next Service: Introduction

 The remainder of this paper is organized as follows.
 Section \ref{sec:model} briefly describes the model and its relevant parameters.
-In Section \ref{sec:optimization}, we conduct the efficiency optimization analysis by deriving the analytical solution for $N = 2$, and numerically calculating the efficiency for every possible pure strategy for $N = 3,4$.
-We propose a method to calculate the efficiency for any threshold strategy for a general value of $N$.
-In Section \ref{sec:NE}, we study the efficiency optimization at an individual level, and the threshold Nash equilibrium.
+In Section \ref{sec:optimization}, we perform an optimization analysis of efficiency by deriving the analytical solution for $N = 2$ and numerically calculating the efficiency for every possible pure strategy for $N = 3,4$.
+We propose a method to calculate the efficiency of the system for any threshold strategy for a general value of $N$.
+In Section \ref{sec:NE}, we study efficiency optimization at an individual level and the Nash equilibrium threshold.
 Our numerical analysis shows that there always exists at least one Nash equilibrium of this type.
 In Section \ref{sec:FR}, we discuss possible extensions.